In effect from 1 September 2019.

 10./ PROCESSING OF PERSONAL DATA OF ATTENDEES OF THE COMPANY’S EVENTS

-10.1./ Short description of processing: The Company regularly organises public and private events where recordings – photographic and/or video recordings – are made of the images of attendees, performing artists and speakers.
+10.1./ Short description of processing: The Company regularly organises public and private events where recordings – photographic and/or video recordings – are made of the images of attendees, performing artists, speakers and the Company’s own representatives.
 In every instance, the Company obtains the consent of performing artists and speakers to the recording of their images in the contracts concluded with such performing artists and speakers.
+The Company operates an access control system at these events, and the processing of personal data is required to enter and maintain the security of the events.
 The Company informs other persons attending its events of the rules related to the processing of their personal data – images – in the invitation sent in connection with the event and the present Information Document.

 10.2./ Legal ground for processing: Data subject’s voluntary consent [Article 6 (1a) of Regulation.].
 If natural persons attend a public or private event of the Company, the Company informs the attendees on a preliminary basis that at the event images will be taken and/or video recordings will be made of the attendees.
 In this case, attendance as implied conduct amounts to voluntary consent to the recording of their images as well as to the processing, use and disclosure by the Company of their images as personal data.

-10.3./ Purpose of processing: The purpose of processing is to record and popularise the Company’s given event.
+10.3./ Purpose of processing: The purpose of processing is to record and popularise the Company’s given event, and to maintain the security of the events and ensuring that only authorized persons can enter.

 10.5./ Term of processing: 10 years.

-10.6./ Linked IT systems: Software scripts operating the Company’s websites and the Company’s own server.
+10.6./ Linked IT systems: Software scripts operating the Company’s websites and the Company’s own server, and the IT background of the entry.

 11./ DOCUMENT AND E-MAIL DATA PROCESSING